How to not live paycheck to paycheck anymore.

 Here are a few benefits of having some extra cash every pay period:

 - Less Stress.
 If you have extra money each pay period you will no longer be having to worry during those last few days before you get paid.
-You won’t have to wonder whether you will have enough to get you through to the next payday.
+You won’t have to wonder whether you will have enough money to get you through to the next payday.

 - Prevent Debt.
 Emergencies come up.
 Unexpected expenses arise.
 This is just a simple fact of life.
 If you are able to save a little bit each pay period you will have the cash needed to pay for these emergencies, rather than putting it on a credit card.